adamrushton/3rd-Year-Final-Year-Project-Auto-Software/README.md

 # Auto Software
 ### **Languages:** Java, Batch using Chocolatey, PSTools and JavaFX
-Automation of the installation, uninstallation and upgrade of software using Chocolatey to aid automation and PSTools to aid execution of commands remotely.
+Automation of the installation, uninstallation and upgrade of software using Chocolatey to support automation and PSTools to support the execution of commands remotely.
 The user interface uses JavaFX

 ![](images/icon.png)